Where can I see work by Al Held?

 How can I value or sell a work by Al Held that I own?

-Does the Al Held Foundation offer grants to organizations?
+Does the Al Held Foundation offer grants?